CrazyPonkeyMen/smsapi_alertmanager_webhook/README.md

 smsapi_alertmanager_webhook

+This is simple webhook to intergrate alertmanager with https://www.smsapi.pl/

 You just need to provide login and password both in alertmanager webhook and $generate_pass variable.

 Then upload file to server with php handler